nus-cs2103-AY2223S1/ip/docs/README.md

 2.[E][ ] Play Badminton (at: Sep 1 2022)
 3.[D][ ] Submit Project (by: Sep 16 2022)
 ```

-Examples:
-- `sort Chrono` sorts the tasks in chronological order (earlier dates to latest).
-- `sort rChrono` sorts the tasks in reverse chronological order (later dates to earliest).

 ### Searching for tasks: `find`